sbielmann/uae4arm-rpi/gameshell/Readme.txt

 You will find a couple of example UAE configuration files in this directory.
-For the free games Alco Copter on A500, Monsters of Terror and Barbarian Plus on A1200 and Time Gal or Giana Sisters SE on CD32.
-Also the commercial games Hybris and Turrican2 with customized extra controls .
+For the free games Alco Copter on A500, Monsters of Terror and Barbarian Plus on A1200 and Time Gal, Giana Sisters SE or Deluxe Galaga on CD32.
+Also the commercial games Hybris and Turrican2 with customized extra controls.

 The examples use ROM files and ROM key from Amiga Forever.
 You may as well take your own ROM files, e.g. made with TransROM, in that case no ROM key